proplot-dev/proplot/docs/showcase.rst

 ProPlot.
 Pass a number to tick every ``N`` data values, look up a builtin matplotlib `~matplotlib.ticker` with a string key name, or pass a list of numbers to tick specific locations.
-I recommend using ProPlot’s `~proplot.arange` function to generate lists of ticks – it’s like numpy’s `~numpy.arange`, but is **endpoint-inclusive**, which more often than not is what you’ll want in this context.
+I recommend using ProPlot’s `~proplot.utils.arange` function to generate lists of ticks – it’s like numpy’s `~numpy.arange`, but is **endpoint-inclusive**, which more often than not is what you’ll want in this context.

 See `~proplot.axes.XYAxes.smart_update` and
 `~proplot.axistools.Locator` for details.